getdozer/dozer-docs/docs/cli-reference.md

 If you run Dozer CLI with `run` command with `app` subcommand like below, dozer will bring up app service.

 ### `dozer run api`
 If you run Dozer CLI with `run` command with `api` subcommand like below, dozer will bring up api service.
+For more details on self-hosting, deployment details can be found [here](/docs/deployment).

 ## Dozer Cloud Deployment